knowit/snappysense/aws/README.md

 The devices in the SnappySense network (whether they be actual SnappySense devices or something else with a sensor) can report sensor readings to AWS IoT, which stores them in a database.

-Web browser can connect to AWS to receive a web application that allows those data to be viewed and (eventually, though not yet) modified.
+Web browsers can connect to AWS to receive a web application that allows those data to be viewed and modified.

-A single AWS Lambda function is the nexus for this logic, see the `lambda/` subdirectory and information therein.
+A single AWS Lambda function is the nexus for this logic.
 When contacted from AWS IoT over MQTT, it ingests observations and generates control messages that are shipped by MQTT back to the devices.
 When contacted from a browser over HTTP, it serves static assets and query responses.

 At the moment, a fair amount of manual work goes into setting up the various parts of the system.
 The required work is described in several documents: